El Salvador Adoption Overview

-A sentencing hearing will be scheduled in court that both adoptive parents must attend.
-Prior to the hearing, they must appear for an interview with the specialists attached to the court if the judge deems it appropriate.
+A hearing will be scheduled in court that both adoptive parents must attend.
+Prior to the court hearing, they must appear for an interview with the specialists attached to the court if the judge deems it appropriate.
 Our attorney will prepare you for the court hearing and represent you in court.

 A second hearing is scheduled for the delivery of the child or adolescent if the child is not a relative and a judge will announce the rights and obligations that the adoption entails.
 The adoptive family will take custody of the child once the judge makes the material delivery of the child or adolescent.

 When the court decree is issued, the family will work with our attorney to cancel the old birth certificate and have a new one issued for the child.
 The Office of the Attorney General of the Republic issues an Article 23 certificate that certifies that the adoption complies with the Hague Convention.
 The family will apply for a new passport for the child, the child will have a medical examination, and then a visa interview will be scheduled for the child and the adoptive family.